Boxing Ireland: National Stadium

 In 1935, Dep.Commissioner WRE Murphy first proposed a boxing stadium.
 In 1937, the IABA proposed to construct a stadium solely for the purposes of boxing.
 The cost of building the National Stadium was over £12,000 (IEP), a considerable sum at the time.

 WRE Murphy and wife Mary Agnes Murphy raised 1/3 of the funds through private fundraising events.
 Mary Agnes gained prior experience in fundraising events in San Francisco when she worked with Monsignor John Rogers.

 In 1939, the National Stadium, located in Dublin, was completed and officially opened.
 WRE Murphy was recognized by Ulick O'Connor as the father of Irish boxing and earned 3 lifetime seats at the stadium.
 The stadium was later renovated and modernized in 2000.

 The National Stadium is the only purpose-built boxing stadium in the world.
-The Stadium is still managed by the IABA and has been in use for national and international boxing events ever since its official opening.
+The Stadium is still managed by Boxing Ireland and has been in use for national and international boxing events ever since its official opening.
 The High Performance Unit is based at the National Sports Campus in Abbotstown, Dublin 12.

 The IABA changed its company name from Irish Amateur Boxing Association to Irish Athletic Boxing Association (IABA) in January 2016, following a directive issued by AIBA, the international governing body, to all National Boxing Federations to remove the word 'Amateur' from the name of each individual Federation.